-Several reviews of the field have been published in the last 10 years: the review Ref.6 in 2009 presents the whole field of matter-wave interferometry and detailed some of the cold-atom inertial sensor developments; more recently, Ref.7 from 2014 presents the advancements related to atomic gyroscopes, and Ref.8 from 2016 presents the principle of inertial quantum sensors using light and matter and shows some examples; a perspective (Ref.9) published in 2019 presents the challenges required to bring atom interferometers out of the laboratory; the review in Ref.10 from 2018 presents in details the application of cold-atom sensors to tests of fundamental physics and search for new physics.
-At a more specialized level, some review articles address specific problems b) Electronic mail: arnaud.landragin@obspm.fr c) Electronic mail: sebastien.merlet@obspm.fr
+Several reviews of the field have been published in the last 10 years: the review (Ref.
+6) in 2009 presents the whole field of matterwave interferometry and detailed some of the cold-atom inertial sensor developments; more recently, Ref.
+7 from 2014 presents the advancements related to atomic gyroscopes, and Ref.
+8 from 2016 presents the principle of inertial quantum sensors using light and matter and shows some examples; a perspective (Ref.
+9) published in 2019 presents the challenges required to bring atom interferometers out of the laboratory; the review in Ref.
+10 from 2018 presents in detail the application of cold-atom sensors to tests of fundamental physics and search for new physics.
+At a more specialized level, some review articles address specific problems linked to cold-atom sensors (e.g., the prospect of using atom-lasers as a source for atom interferometers11) or specific applications (e.g., gravitational wave detection by atom interferometry^{12,13}).
+Two books, published in 1997 (Ref.
+14) and 2014 (Ref.
+15) gathering specialized contributions from experts in the field, allow one to catch in more detail the various techniques and applications.
+To avoid overlap with these contributions and address a general audience, we focus here on cold-atom sensors aiming at measuring inertial signals, with the aim to present an exhaustive and up-to-date view of the field, including both physical and system engineering aspects.
+Trapped-atom (including optical-lattice-based) interferometers, which represent an interesting perspective for both fundamental studies and miniaturized sensors, but yet not competitive in terms of sensitivity and accuracy, are also not described in detail here (see, for instance, the recent review of Ref.
+16).